xuankimtran/docs-1/pages/katalon-studio/docs/webdriver-event-listeners.md

 4. Using RemoteWebDriver

 Because [`EventFiringWebDriver`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html) does not implement the interface ['RemoteWebDriver'](https://github.com/SeleniumHQ/selenium/blob/master/java/client/src/org/openqa/selenium/remote/RemoteWebDriver.java).
-If your code is currently casting WebDriver obtained from DriverFactory like this:
+If your code is currently casting the WebDriver obtained from DriverFactory like this:

 ```groovy
 ....
 RemoteWebDriver katalonWebDriver = (RemoteWebDriver) DriverFactory.getWebDriver()
 // Using RemoteWebDriver from now on
 ```
-Then in Katalon 7.0.0 (onward), the following exception will be thrown:
+Then starting from Katalon 7.0.0, the following exception will be thrown:

 ```groovy
 Cannot cast object 'com.kms.katalon.core.webui.driver.SmartWaitWebDriver@7cab1508' with class 'com.kms.katalon.core.webui.driver.SmartWaitWebDriver' to class 'org.openqa.selenium.remote.RemoteWebDriver'